James Study 4: True or false religion?

-As we move on in this chapter we want to look at what religion is and whether we have true of false religion.
-We can be a born again Christian and have false religion.
-That immediately makes us feel insecure, but it does us no harm to look into the perfect law of liberty (Psalm 19:7) and see the Truth for ourselves.
-We want our relationship with our Heavenly Father to be pure and holy and we want to grow in grace and the knowledge of His Word, (Ephesians 1:7-8)
+As we move on in this chapter, we want to look at what religion is and whether we have true or false religion.
+We can be a “born-again” Christian and still have false religion.
+That may immediately make us feel insecure, but it does us no harm to look into the perfect law of liberty (Psalm 19:7) and see the truth for ourselves.
+We want our relationship with our heavenly Father to be pure and holy and we want to grow in grace and the knowledge of His word.
+(Ephesians 1:7-8)

-Cults, false belief, and liberal beliefs are all the alternative to true religion.
+Cults, false beliefs and liberal beliefs are all an alternative to true religion.
 James wants to show us ways to prove whether our religion is true or false.

-Let’s first deal with the word ‘religion’.
-Religion is often used in the sense of man’s different ways of attempting to restore himself to God (e.g. The Buddhist religion, the Hindu religion etc.).
-Christianity is God’s offer of restoring man individually to Himself through the sacrificial death of Jesus on the Cross at Calvary and His subsequent resurrection, and releasing those who accept this offer to be what God always planned for them to be, to have complete oneness and fellowship with Himself; to worship Him and have nothing or no one else before Him, Exodus 20:3.
-‘Religion’ in the sense used in James 1:27 is from the Greek word ‘Threskeia’ and appears to refer especially to the outward observance of worship.
-James states that there is both ‘good religion’ and ‘bad religion’.
-He defines ‘good religion’ like this: “Pure and undefiled religion before God the Father is this: to care for orphans and widows in their misfortune and to keep oneself unstained by the world.”
-So the question that you and I need to ask ourselves is this:- “What is our motive in adhering to religion?”
+Let’s first deal with the word “religion”.
+Religion is often used in the sense of different human ways of attempting to restore ourselves to God.
+Christianity is about God’s offer of restoring human beings individually to Himself through the sacrificial death of Jesus on the cross at Calvary and His subsequent resurrection.
+It is about releasing those who accept this offer to be what God always planned for them to be: completely at one and in fellowship with Himself; worshipping Him and holding nothing or no one else before Him.
+(Exodus 20:3) “Religion”, in the sense used in James 1:27, is from the Greek word “threskeia” and appears to refer especially to the outward observance of worship.
+James states that there is both “good religion” and “bad religion”.
+He defines “good religion” like this: “Pure and undefiled religion before God the Father is this: to care for orphans and widows in their misfortune and to keep oneself unstained by the world.”
+So the question that you and I need to ask ourselves is this: “What is our motive in adhering to religion?”

-We need to look here for the characteristics of a true believer, and to put our own traditional thinking behind us and see who God looks on as a true believer.
-We will be surprised to find that many of the things that we believe are so important do not even merit mentioning when God is looking for a true believer
+We need to look here for the characteristics of a true believer and to put our own traditional thinking behind us.
+We need to see who God looks on as a true believer.
+We will be surprised to find that many of the things that we believe are so important do not even merit a mention when God is looking for a true believer.

-The first mark of true Christianity, we have already covered in module two ‘Trials and Tribulations’ is that it enables the true believer to rejoice in trials.
-Many cults have people laying down their lives for their beliefs so we have to look at the quality of life that shows the difference between the true Christian and any false religion.
+The first mark of true Christianity is something that we have already covered in module two (“Trials and Tribulations”).
+The true believer is enabled to rejoice in “trials” (problems or difficulties).
+Many cults have people laying down their lives for their beliefs, so we have to look at the quality of life that shows the difference between the true Christian and any false religion.

-The second mark that James points out is the complete exchanged person, who has died to their own self and is resurrected with Christ by the power of the Holy Spirit who is living in, and through that person so there is complete change of focus, behaviour and priorities, James 1:19-21.
+The second mark that James points out is the complete, “exchanged” person, who has died to self and has been resurrected with Christ by the power of the Holy Spirit living in and through that person, so that there is a complete change of focus, behaviour and priorities.
+(James 1:19-21)

-The third mark is seen on the person who keeps a tight rein on his tongue (James 1:26) as a sure sign of someone who has surrendered totally all their body to the Living God as Jesus Himself spoke so few words and only got those which came from the Father.
-This person shows others how important their opinions are, and builds others up.
-Lack of control of the tongue causes us to think we are in right relationship with God but we are risking being open to deception, Matthew 12:33-37; James 1:26.
-We deceive ourselves if we listen to the word and don’t do it and if we don’t keep control of our tongue, James 1:22,26
+The third mark is seen in those who keep a tight rein on their tongues (James 1:26) as a sure sign of people who have totally surrendered their bodies to the living God.
+They are like Jesus Himself, who spoke so few words and only got those which came from His Father.
+Such people show others how important their opinions are and build others up.
+If we cannot control our tongues, we may think that we are in a right relationship with God, but we are at risk of being open to deception.
+(Matthew 12:33-37; James 1:26) We deceive ourselves if we listen to God’s word but don’t follow it and don’t keep control of our tongues.
+(James 1:22,26)

-The fourth mark of true Christianity is looking to see what the Word of God says and then doing it, James 1:22.
-It is not enough to know about God, we have to know and believe (trust in, cling to and rely on) Him.
-We have to allow the Holy Spirit free use of our body, mind and emotions to “live God’s word” – that is, do what it says.
+The fourth mark of true Christianity is looking to see what the word of God says and then doing it.
+(James 1:22) It is not enough to know about God.
+We have to know and believe (trust in, cling to and rely on) Him.
+We have to allow the Holy Spirit the free use of our bodies, minds and emotions to “live God’s word” – that is, do what it says.

-If we do it in our own strength it is just good works and we will be burnout.
-We will only do the things we like to do, but the Word has amazing things for us to do, forgive our enemies, give and don’t expect a return, praise in difficulties, and lots more.
-So we need to be wise and look in the mirror of the Word and do what the Word says, make changes, then any good works we do will be God working through us.
+If we do it in our own strength, it is just “good works” and we will burn ourselves out.
+We tend only to do the things that we like to do, but God’s word has amazing things for us to do: forgive our enemies; give and not expect any return; praise in the midst of difficulties and lots more.
+So, we need to be wise and look in the mirror of His word, doing what it says and making any changes required.
+Then, any “good works” we do will be as a result of God working through us.

-The fifth mark to separate true and false religion is described in this way: “religion that is pure and faultless is this; to look after orphans and widows in their distress and to keep oneself from being polluted by the world” James 1:27.
-This is how God describes the religion that He accepts.
-This has got to be our direction and not the great collection of rules and regulations that we have set up around churches
+The fifth mark that separates true and false religion is described in this way: “religion that is pure and faultless is this; to look after orphans and widows in their distress and to keep oneself from being polluted by the world.”
+(James 1:27) This is how God describes the religion that He accepts.
+This has got to be our goal, rather than the great collection of rules and regulations that have been set up by many churches.

-The sixth mark of true Christianity we have to look at is love.
-Only if we truly know the amazing love of God for us seen at the Cross, can we be able to love Him and share Him with others.
-How God loves us is described in 1 Corinthians 13, as we look at this love we have to receive the truth of it.
-So in True Christianity we are to love, accept, and forgive one another just as God in Christ has loved, accepted, and forgiven us.
-We treat other people with the same measure of love, that we think we are receiving from God, even if our thoughts about God’s love are wrong.
-So in the Church we find so little love because of a lack of real understanding of God’s love, John 13:34; Romans 15:7; Ephesians 4:32.
+The sixth mark of true Christianity that we have to look at is love.
+Only if we truly know the amazing love of God for us seen at the cross, are we able to love Him and share Him with others.
+How God loves us is described in 1 Corinthians 13.
+As we look at this love, we have to receive the truth of it.
+So, in true Christianity, we are to love, accept and forgive one another, just as God in Christ has loved, accepted and forgiven us.
+We are to treat other people with the same measure of love that we think we are receiving from God, even if our thoughts about God’s love are wrong.
+Often, we find so little love because of a lack of real understanding of God’s own love.
+(John 13:34; Romans 15:7; Ephesians 4:32)

-False religion is bondage to a set of rules and regulations that demand an impossible standard, and has no room for grace.
-This can appear easier as it allows the flesh a certain amount of freedom, but is very condemning of anyone else’s efforts with no love for others’ short comings.
-It adds more and more unreasonable rules, just like the Pharisees in Jesus’ day and Jesus really condemned them at every opportunity, Mark 7:6-8.
-False religion causes bondage to so many regulations.
-There is no freedom to love with God’s love, and feeling that all your efforts will never be good enough, and still you will not make the grade.
-This can be so disheartening as the constant striving can cause a burnout.
-Jesus always intended that His yoke was easy and His burden was light, Matthew 11:30.
+False religion is bondage to a set of rules and regulations that demand an impossible standard and where there is no room for grace.
+Such rules can appear easier because they allow the “flesh” (our minds and emotions) a certain amount of freedom, but they tend to condemn anyone else’s efforts and have no patience with others’ short-comings.
+False religion adds more and more unreasonable rules, just like the Pharisees in Jesus’ day.
+If you remember, Jesus condemned them at every opportunity.
+(Mark 7:6-8) False religion causes bondage to so many regulations.
+There is no freedom to love with God’s love.
+We feel that all our efforts will never be good enough; we will never make the grade.
+This can be so disheartening as the constant striving can cause burn-out.
+Jesus said that His yoke was easy and His burden was light.
+(Matthew 11:30)

-We do not want to practice a religion; We want to know Jesus in a real relationship.
-To the hungry ones, to the humble ones, God will always respond by leading us into true freedom Matthew 7:7; Ephesians 3:20.
+We do not want to practise a religion.
+We want to know Jesus in a real relationship.
+To the hungry ones, to the humble ones, God will always respond by leading us into true freedom.
+(Matthew 7:7; Ephesians 3:20)